-Students have the option of taking tests in the classroom or at the Testing Center.
-However, only DS can provide the above listed accommodations.
+Students have the option of taking tests in the classroom, in LSS or at the Testing Center.

 Make testing arrangements

-If the instructor is giving a test in the classroom or Testing Center, you may take it there or in DS.
-However, certain accommodations are only available in DS including use of a scribe and/or reader.
-If extended time is provided in the classroom, instructors must provide the approved extension allowance.
+If the instructor is giving a test in the classroom or Testing Center, you may take it there or in LSS.
+However, certain accommodations are only available in LSS including use of a scribe and/or reader.
+If extended time is provided in the classroom (and/or using online testing platforms), instructors must provide the approved extension allowance.

 What you need to do:

-- Give the instructor at least 3 class days notice of the testing appointment so they have enough time to deliver the test and test instructions to DS.
+- Give the instructor at least 3 class days notice of the testing appointment so they have enough time to deliver the test and test instructions.